All Episodes

 Yeah.

-So it's basically like, here's what really happened, I just put on makeup and shit.
+I just putting on makeup and shit.

 Ridiculous.

-At the same time I thought, you know, what a great way to bypass censorship because most people watching it will just take it as a mic up application video if they just watched it in passing.
+At the same time, I thought, you know, what a great way to bypass censorship because most people watching it will just take it as a mic up application video if they just watched it in passing.

 Yeah.

-Alright, give me a give me a plural noun.
+Give me a give me a plural noun.

 Berries?